 Follow this article, we’ll guide you through the main features and then you can choose the one that suits them best.

 Floor Jacks and Bottle Jacks both have their own uses depending upon the type of work that needs to be performed on the car and also the type of vehicle you own.

 First let’s take a look at Floor Jacks

 Floor Jacks are very well-known although they are a bit costly and need regular maintenance but once bought it will serve you for quite a long time.

 Their cost is compensated by the ease they provide to the users.
 Floor Jacks are best suitable for garage environment, not only they are reliable but also quick and easy to use.

 They are readily used for cars that do not have much ground space.
 As compared to Bottle Jacks these Floor Jacks are much wider having a longer base which makes them more stable.

 Floor Jack vs Bottle Jack

 So if you get the chance to own both types it’s better to use both for different purposes.
-For example you can use floor jack to change the components of suspension and bottle jack if you want to compress the suspension on any side of the vehicle.
+For example, you can use a floor jack to change the components of the suspension and bottle jack if you want to compress the suspension on any side of the vehicle.